syncfusion-content/maui-docs/MAUI/DataGrid/Unbound-Column.md

 ---
 layout: post
 title: Unbound Columns in MAUI DataGrid control | Syncfusion
-description: Learn here all about Unbound columns support in Syncfusion MAUI DataGrid (SfDataGrid) control and more about it.
+description: Learn here all about unbound columns support in Syncfusion MAUI DataGrid (SfDataGrid) control and more about it.
 platform: MAUI
 control: SfDataGrid
 documentation: UG